.402 Enfield: Preceding rifles

 The 1860s and 1870s were a time of great developments in military rifles.
 This saw the shift from muzzle to breech loading, the shift to smokeless powders, a shrinkage of calibres and beginning the introduction of repeating rifles with box magazines.
-The period began, in Britain at least, with the Pattern 1853 Enfield rifle-musket.
+The period began in Britain with the Pattern 1853 Enfield rifle-musket.
 This was a muzzle loading rifled musket of .577 calibre (Note: The preceding 'Brown Bess' musket had an even larger calibre of 0.75".) and firing a Boxer-Pritchett bullet of .550 diameter.
 (Note: As a muzzle loader, the ball was patched on loading, to tightly fit the bore.
 This explains the difference in diameters between ball and bore.)

 From 1866, to provide a more modern breechloader at the lowest cost, the Snider–Enfield conversion of existing Pattern 1853 rifles was developed, now firing a brass-cased .577 Snider round through the same barrels.

 By 1871, the Martini–Henry and its tilting-block lever action was using the .577/450 Martini–Henry.
 This had a reduced calibre of .45, although the cartridge's base was the same diameter as the Snider and the cartridge case was drawn down and bottlenecked.
 The Gatling gun was also entering service with its own .45 Gatling round.

-A Royal Navy special committee was set up in 1869 to examine future options for small arms cartridges and to find a single cartridge to be used for all weapons, rifle and machine gun, for both Army and Navy service.
+A Royal Navy special committee was set up in 1879 to examine future options for small arms cartridges and to find a single cartridge to be used for all weapons, rifle and machine gun, for both Army and Navy service.
 The .45 Martini cartridge was not a popular candidate and its bottle shape was already known to be difficult both to manufacture and to feed reliably.
 Their initial recommendation was the adoption of the .45 Gatling cartridge for everything, and re-chambering the Martini-Henry to accept it.
 Trials were advertised in 1881 for gunsmiths and factories to demonstrate their wares in this calibre.
 By August, it was decided that the Martini would be chambered for the Gatling as the 'Mark IV Martini-Henry'.

 However, only two months later, this decision was reversed.
 A new round was to be developed, with a load comparable to the Martini-Henry round, a calibre as small as practical, and a lighter bullet to match the same projectile energy as previously.
 The calibre chosen was to be around 0.4 in.